A mobile-first responsive website design boosting engagement and revenue for an online restaurant guide.

 I worked with a colleague to carry out a Google Analytics analysis to draw out patterns in the well-trafficked existing user base.

-Despite this, the bounce rate was very high (85%) indicating that users found the content they wanted on their arrival page, but then didn't engage with the rest of the site.
+- The bounce rate was very high (85%) indicating that users found the content they wanted on their arrival page, but then didn't engage with the rest of the site.

-We also discovered that mobile traffic made up an increasing proportion of the site traffic, but the site was optimised for a desktop experience.
+- Mobile traffic made up an increasing proportion of the site traffic, but the site was optimised for a desktop experience.

 We identified that the highest priority activity was to develop a deeper understanding of the Hardens.com audience.